Juvvasshøe

-Juvvasshøi or Juvvasshøe is a mountain in Lom Municipality in Innlandet county, Norway.
+Juvvasshøe is a mountain in Lom Municipality in Innlandet county, Norway.
 The 1893 m tall mountain is located in the Jotunheimen mountains just outside the border of Jotunheimen National Park.
 The mountain sits about 20 km southwest of the village of Fossbergom and about 50 km northeast of the village of Øvre Årdal.
-The mountain is surrounded by several other notable mountains including Store Lauvhøi to the northeast, Glittertinden to the east, Galdhøi and Galdhøpiggen to the southwest, and Storhøi to the northwest.
+The mountain is surrounded by several other notable mountains including Lauvhøe to the northeast, Glittertinden to the east, Galdhøe and Galdhøpiggen to the southwest, and Storhøe to the northwest.